So your little girl’s about to have a birthday and you’re getting her a doll? Lovely! But remember: Today’s dolls are not the dolls of yesteryear.

 CAYLA: Sounds like Furby, he is secret agent!
 So many secrets he knows.

 GIRL: Those aren’t secrets.
 I tell Furby everything.

 FURBY: We share because we care — something you wouldn’t understand, Cayla.
 I told Atticus that my favorite toy company is Tiger Electronics.
-Then she told me how much her parents plan to spend on a vacation this year.
+Then she told me her most-wanted birthday presents, and which fast-casual restaurant she’d prefer to celebrate at.
+And how much her parents plan to spend on a vacation this year.

 GIRL: And their Amazon password, right?
 You asked me that.

 GIRL: I said I only think it’s “Dump Trump.”

 CAYLA: Furby know too much.
 He want information from you.
 Like what you say your favorite TV channels are again?

 CAYLA: (Wailing) Too hard it is for headquarters to embed me on Ohio farm with satellite dish?

 GIRL: Cayla, are you sure you are my friend?